5 takeaways from the Capitol riot criminal cases, one year later

 "The objects thrown at us varied in size, shape and consistency, some were frozen cans and bottles, rebar from the construction, bricks, liquids, pepper spray, bear spray, sticks of various widths, pipes, bats, some were armed with guns and some had tasers or something similar," one unnamed police officer testified to Congress.
 "I specifically remember being sprayed with bear spray at least 6-8 times while tussling with rioters who were trying to use the bike racks against us as weapons."

-Capitol Police Officer Michael Fanone has said he was shocked with a Taser several times, which led to a heart attack, and that rioters threatened to take his gun and shoot him with it.
+Metropolitan Police Department officer Michael Fanone has said that he was shocked with a Taser several times, which led to a heart attack, and that rioters threatened to take his gun and shoot him with it.

 Prosecutors have also cited evidence that some defendants brought firearms to the Capitol grounds, though not inside the building itself.
 Former Drug Enforcement Administration agent Mark Ibrahim was charged with bringing a gun onto the grounds.

 Judges have also made clear that they are treating allegations of violence against police as among the most serious stemming from the riot.
-Scott Thomas Fairlamb of New Jersey pleaded guilty to allegations that he shoved and punched a police officer, took a police baton, and yelled "What patriots do?
+Scott Kevin Fairlamb of New Jersey pleaded guilty to allegations that he shoved and punched a police officer, took a police baton and yelled, "What patriots do?
 We f****** disarm them and then we storm the f****** Capitol!"
-U.S. District Judge Royce Lamberth sentenced Fairlamb to almost three-and-a-half years in prison, one of the lengthiest prison terms so far.
+U.S. District Judge Royce Lamberth sentenced Fairlamb to almost 3 1/2 years in prison, one of the lengthiest prison terms so far.

 Many of the accused appear to have military or police backgrounds